Japan

 Economic overview

-Japan’s highly industrialised market economy was the third-largest in the world in 2022 (GDP at current prices).
+Japan’s highly industrialised market economy was the fourth-largest in the world in 2023 (GDP in USD at current prices).
 Japan has a well-educated domestic workforce, and its large, relatively affluent population makes it one of the world’s largest consumer markets.

 Japan’s manufacturing strength has been the most remarkable and internationally renowned feature of its economic growth.
 Today, Japan is a world leader in the manufacture of automobiles, machine tools, optical and precision equipment, machinery and chemicals.
 In the face of rising competition from China, the Republic of Korea and other manufacturing economies, Japanese firms have diversified manufacturing production around the world through global value chains and foreign acquisitions.
 Japan’s services sector, including financial services, now plays a far more prominent role in the economy, accounting for about 70 per cent of Japan’s GDP.
 The Tokyo Stock Exchange is one of the world’s foremost centres of finance.

 International trade contributes significantly to the Japanese economy, with exports equivalent to approximately 21.6 per cent of GDP in 2022.
-Key exports include motor vehicles, integrated circuits, electrical machinery and refined petroleum.
-In 2022, Japan’s major goods export destinations were China (19.4 per cent), the United States (18.5 per cent) and Republic of Korea (7.3 per cent).
+Key exports include motor vehicles and parts, nuclear reactors, electrical machinery and optical and photo equipment.
+In 2023, Japan’s major goods export destinations were the United States (20.1%), China (17.6 per cent) and Republic of Korea (6.5 per cent).

-Japan’s main imports include crude petroleum, petroleum gas, integrated circuits, coal briquettes and refined petroleum.
-In 2022, leading suppliers of goods imports were China (21.1 per cent), the United States (9.9 per cent) and Australia (9.8 per cent).
+Japan’s main imports include mineral fuels and oils, electrical machinery, nuclear reactors and pharmaceutical products.
+In 2023, leading suppliers of goods imports were China (22.1 per cent), the United States (10.5 per cent) and Australia (8.3 per cent).
 Japanese trade and foreign investment trends in recent years reflect a much greater engagement with China, which overtook the United States as Japan’s largest merchandise trading partner in 2007.

 Bilateral relations

-Australia and Japan are united by our shared values, including an unwavering commitment to democracy, human rights, free trade and a rules-based international order and our partnership is fundamental to both countries' strategic and economic interests.
+Australia and Japan are united by our shared values, including an unwavering commitment to democracy, human rights, free trade and a rules-based international order.
+Our partnership is fundamental to both countries' strategic and economic interests.

 Australia and Japan re-established bilateral relations in 1952.
 Our post-war relationship grew with the establishment of a major trading relationship under the 1957 Commerce Agreement, and deepened cultural ties under the 1976 Basic Treaty of Friendship and Cooperation (the Nara Treaty).

-Our bilateral relationship has developed into a fully diverse and rounded partnership., with Japan is closer than ever, underpinned by significant trade and investment links, strong defence and security ties and a deep affinity between our peoples.
-In 2014, the leaders of both countries elevated the Australia-Japan relationship to a Special Strategic Partnership, reflecting the unique combination of our close strategic, economic and people-to-people ties.
+Our bilateral relationship has developed into a fully diverse and rounded partnership, which is closer than ever, and underpinned by significant trade and investment links, strong defence and security ties and a deep affinity between our peoples.
+The elevation of the Australia-Japan relationship to Special Strategic Partnership by the leaders of both countries in 2014 reflects the unique breadth and depth of our close strategic, economic and people-to-people ties.

-Australia and Japan share common strategic interests, including our alliances with the United States, and our commitment to an open, inclusive and resilient Indo-Pacific region.
+Australia and Japan share common strategic interests, including our alliances with the United States, and our commitment to peaceful, stable and prosperous Indo-Pacific region.
 Our economies are highly complementary, deeply rooted in the Indo-Pacific, and dependent on free and open trade and resilient supply chains.
-Australia and Japan cooperate closely in multilateral fora, including the G20, Asia-Pacific Economic Cooperation (APEC), the East Asia Summit (EAS), the ASEAN Regional Forum, and in minilateral frameworks, including the Trilateral Strategic Dialogue (with the US), the Quad (with the US and India), and Partners in the Blue Pacific (with New Zealand, the UK, and the US).

 Defence and security cooperation